HarperDB/documentation/docs/technical-details/reference/globals.md

 # Globals

-The primary way that JavaScript code can interact with HarperDB is through the global variables, which has several objects and classes that provide access to the tables, server hooks, and resources that HarperDB provides for building applications.
+The primary way that JavaScript code can interact with Harper is through the global variables, which has several objects and classes that provide access to the tables, server hooks, and resources that Harper provides for building applications.
 As global variables, these can be directly accessed in any module.

 These global variables are also available through the `harperdb` module/package, which can provide better typing in TypeScript.
 To use this with your own directory, make sure you link the package to your current `harperdb` installation: